evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro/_index.md

 ## Performance

 The Volkswagen ID.3 Pro has a maximum power of 150KW (204hp).
 The total torque is 310nm.
 The 0-100km/h sprint (0-62mph) takes 7,3 seconds.
-The top speed is 160 km/h.
+The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging